Getting started with Nextflow¶

 Hello world!

-More information about the Nextflow run
+See run for more information about the Nextflow run command.

 Executing a revision¶

-command can be used to view pipeline properties, such as the project name, repository, local path, main script, and revisions.
-The *
+The Nextflow info command can be used to view pipeline properties, such as the project name, repository, local path, main script, and revisions.
+The * indicates which revision of the pipeline is pinned and will be executed when using the run command.

 It is recommended that you use the revision flag every time you execute a pipeline to ensure that the version is correct.

-To use a specific revision, you simply need to add it to the command line with the --revision
+To use a specific revision, you simply need to add it to the command line with the -revision or -r flag.
+For example, to run a pipeline with the v1.0 revision, you would use the following:

 Nextflow automatically provides built-in support for version control using Git.
 With this, users can easily manage and track changes made to a pipeline over time.
-A revision can be a git branch
+A revision can be a git branch, tag or commit SHA number, and can be used interchangeably.

 Exercise

-pipeline directly from the nextflow-io
+Execute the hello pipeline directly from the nextflow-io GitHub using the v1.1 revision tag.

 Solution

-command to execute the nextflow-io/hello
+Use the nextflow run command to execute the nextflow-io/hello pipeline with the v1.1 revision tag:

-N E X T F L O W ~ version 23.04.0
+N E X T F L O W ~ version 25.10.4

 NOTE: Your local project version looks outdated - a different revision is available in the remote repository [3b355db864]